The Service Recovery Paradox

 Real-life Example of the Service Recovery Paradox

-A situation happened to me recently that perfectly illustrates the Service Recovery Paradox.
+A situation happened to one of our AmplifAI team that perfectly illustrates the Service Recovery Paradox.

-I've been a loyal customer of my cellphone provider for over 20 years - never late on a bill, regular upgrades, and never having to call for support.
-A perfect customer you might say.
+They were a loyal customer of their telecom provider for over 20 years - never late on a bill, regular upgrades, and never having to call for support.
+They were a perfect customer you might say.

-Out of the blue, I get a bill in the mail with a $500 charge for a phone buyout I didn't even know about.
-(I should've read the fine print more carefully)
+Out of the blue, they get with a bill in the mail with a $500 charge for a phone buyout that they didn't even know about. (admittedly they should've read the fine print more carefully)

-I went from a satisfied customer to an angry customer.
-I was ready to pay the bill, cancel my contract, and walk away.
-In my 20 years as a customer, I have spent $27,360 with them.
+They went from a satisfied customer to an angry customer, ready to pay the bill, cancel their contract, and walk away.
+In their 20 years as a customer, they spent $27,360 with them.

-I called customer service, ready to cut ties.
+They called customer service, ready to cut ties.
 The first agent, bless her heart, didn't help matters by pointing out it was in the contract.
-Not what I wanted to hear.
-I let the agent know that was fine, and I would like to pay the invoice and cancel my contract.
+Not what they wanted to hear.
+They let the agent know that was fine, and would like to pay the invoice and cancel their contract.

-By now I am dead set on leaving, in my mind the company should be able to see the value of my business over a $500 made up charge for a $200 dollar phone. ($200 dollars to them)
+By now they're dead set on leaving, in their mind the company should be able to see the value of their business over a $500 charge for a $200 dollar phone. ($200 dollars to them)

-The loyalty department agent reviewed the contract I had signed 3 years prior, thanked me for my years of loyalty to their company, and said:
+The loyalty department agent reviewed the contract thanked them for their years of loyalty to their company, and said:

 "We should have given you a free phone, we offer this to all of our preferred customers.
 We're going to cancel that $500, you can keep your current plan which is now grandfathered, and we will add double the data that you have now.
 We're also going to offer you the latest Iphone of your choice.
 Would you be willing to commit to a 2 year contract?"